colinkiama/colinkiama-www/content/blog/making-four-in-a-row-part-3.md

     let moveResult = this.performMove(columnIndex);

-    // Only change player turn when on a successful while the game is still in progress. if (moveResult.status.value === Constants.MoveStatus.SUCCESS) {
+    // Only change current turn when while the game is still in progress. if (moveResult.status.value === Constants.MoveStatus.SUCCESS) {
         this.currentTurn = this.currentTurn === Constants.PlayerColor.YELLOW
             ?
 Constants.PlayerColor.RED